blegal/ENSSAT-SNum2-Test-and-Verification/2_Hardware/README.md

 To better understand how the module works in simulation and, above all, to estimate its performance, we need to know the number of clock cycles required for each PGDC calculation.

-- [X] Add the necessary lines of code to your PGCD module to implement this new functionality.
+- [X] Add the necessary lines of code to your GCD module to implement this new functionality.

 - [X] At the end of each calculation, the terminal will display the time required to complete it.
 To do a **printf** in VHDL, you can use the following code: